Bristol Open Grand Prix rules and formats

-The Open Grand Prix (OGP) is open to all players who enter any of the following monthly grand prix tournaments -- the four £20 entry Lesters Trophy tournaments, and the eight £10 tournaments.
+The Bristol Grand Prix is open to all players who enter any of the following monthly grand prix tournaments -- the four £20 entry Lesters Trophy tournaments, and the eight other monthly £10 tournaments.

 All the tournaments are individual competitions in their own right.
-However, over the year, points will be accrued by all entrants based on their achievements in whichever events they enter.
+However, over the year, points will be accrued by all entrants based on their achievements in whichever of these events they enter.

 N.B: In all of the £20 and £10 knock-outs, players eliminated in their first match will be entered into a consolation flight, where matches will be to 5 points.
-These consolation flights will be subject to approximately 20% of the night's prize fund in the case of the £10 tournaments, and a lesser percentage in the case of the £20 tournaments.
+These consolation flights will be subject to approximately 25% of the night's prize fund in the case of the £10 tournaments, and around 20% in the case of the £20 tournaments.

-Should there be between four and seven entrants, however, in the £10 tournaments, the format will change, with two round robin groups and a final (if there are 6 or 7 entrants), or just a round robin if there are 4 or 5 entrants.
-All matches here will be to 7 points, except where a final (11 points) is needed.
-Should a round robin group finish with leaders having won the same number of matches, then each player's total points difference in the round robin will be the first level of tie-break.
+Should there be between four and six entrants, however, the format will change, with a round robin.
+All matches here will be to 7 points (if there are 4 players), or 5 points (if there are 5 or 6 players).
+Should the round robin finish with leaders having won the same number of matches, then each player's total points difference in the round robin will be the first level of tie-break.
 Should that fail to separate the players, then the results -- but not the scores -- of meetings of those players will decide; failing that, a short play-off will be ordered.

-NOTE: All the events have associated with them an optional side pool, while the Lesters events also have an auction of players.
-While these aspects of tournament night provide additional elements of entertainment, they have no bearing whatsoever on either the OGP or the IGP.
+NOTE: All the above events have associated with them two optional side pools.
+While these aspects of tournament night provide additional elements of entertainment, they have no bearing whatsoever on the BGP competition.

 for knock-outs